tawhid2001/enlighten_school/README.md

 ## Live Demo
 You can access the live backend of Enlighten School at: [Enlighten School Live](https://enlighten-institute.onrender.com/)

+## GitHub Repository
+You can find the backend repository for Enlighten School at: [Enlighten Institute GitHub Repository](https://github.com/tawhid2001/Enlighten_Institute)

 ## Important URLs

 ### Authentication